rust-lang/blog.rust-lang.org/posts/2023-08-30-electing-new-project-directors.md

 Below are the key dates:

 * Candidate nominations due: September 15
-* Candidates published: September 19
+* Candidates published: ~~September 19~~ September 22
-* Feedback period: September 19 - 29
+* Feedback period: ~~September 19 - 29~~ September 22 - October 2
 * Election meeting: Week of October 1

 After the election meeting happens, the Rust Leadership Council will announce the results and the new Project Directors will assume their responsibilities.

+*Edit: we have adjusted the candidate publication date due to delays in getting all the nominees ready.*

 ## Acknowledgements